vuevert/Vert-Core/README.md

 ## Guide

-### Bootstrap an app.
+### Initialize an app.

-Your app will consist of one or several pages, we call every single page `App`.
+Your app will be made up of one or several pages, we call every single page the `App`.

-If your web app is a single-page-app, there will only be one `App` instance.
+If your app is a single-page-app, there will only be one `App` instance.

 Create a instance to bootstrap your web app.
-Check "Quick Start" for more example.
+Checkout "Quick Start" for more information.

 ### Internal services.

 TODO: ...

-### Create a class-based service and use it in AppComponent.
+### Create a class-based service and use it in AppComponent or normal Class.

-If you want to create a service by using class, you can use it in your component class by `Dependency Injection`.
+If you want to create a service by using the class, you can use `Injector` to inject this class to your component or other class.

-Vue-Enterprise provides the decorators to help you to do DI and ICO stuffs:
+Vue-Enterprise provides the decorators to help you to do some `Dependency Injection` and `Inversion of Control` work:

 ```typescript
 // services.ts